saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 #### Note
 Negative
-: You can quickly add your sample app code to the repository using the command: `git remote add upstream <your repo SSH or HTTPS location>` and `git push upstream <your branch name>`.
-Read more on [cloning and initializing your own repository](https://sung.codes/blog/2017/10/01/push-git-cloned-repository-github/).
+: You can quickly add your sample app code to the repository using the command: `git remote add upstream <your repo SSH or HTTPS link>` and `git push upstream <your branch name>`.
+Read more on [cloning and initializing your own repository](https://sung.codes/blog/2017/10/01/push-git-cloned-repository-github/). <<<<<< Still not working

 We will set up our test to run on every pull request made to a code repository.